vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 title = "4 The Soma Cups"

 +++
-## 21
-### a
-Great is Indra, manfully controlling men,
-Unfailing in strength, of double force;
-Towards us for strength doth he wax;
-Broad and wide hath he been adorned by the offerers.
-### b
-Thou art taken with a foundation; to Mahendra thee!
-This is thy birthplace; to Mahendra thee!
 ## 22

 ### a
-Never art thou barren, O Indra,
-Never dost thou fail thy worshipper;
-Now more and more is thy divine gift increased,
-O bountiful one.
 ### b
-Thou art taken with a support; to the Adityas thee!

 ### c
-At no time art thou heedless,
-But dost guard the two generations;
-The pressing is thy strength, O fourth Aditya
-The ambrosia is ready in the sky.
 ### d
 The sacrificer seeketh the favour of the gods;
 Be ye kindly, O Adityas;